-- When servicing NVIS (NATS) (trouble diagnoses, system initialization and additional registration of other NVIS (NATS) ignition key IDs), it may be necessary to re-register original key identification.
-Therefore, be sure to receive all keys from vehicle owner.
-A maximum of five key IDs can be registered into NVIS (NATS). - When failing to start the engine first time using the key of NVIS (NATS), start as follows. - Leave the ignition key in "ON" position for approximately 5 seconds. - b) Turn ignition key to "OFF" or "LOCK" position and wait approximately 5 seconds. - c) Repeat step 1 and 2 again. - Restart the engine while keeping the key separate from any others on key-chain.
+- When servicing NVIS (NATS) (trouble diagnoses, system initialization and additional registration of other NVIS (NATS) ignition key IDs), it is necessary to re-register all original key identifications.
+Therefore, be sure to receive ALL KEYS from vehicle owner.
+A maximum of five key IDs can be registered into NVIS (NATS). - If the engine fails to start the first time using the NVIS (NATS) key, start as follows. - Leave the ignition key in "ON" position for approximately 5 seconds. - b) Turn ignition key to "OFF" or "LOCK" position and wait approximately 5 seconds. - c) Repeat step a and b again. - Restart the engine while keeping the key separate from any others on key-chain.